 Cogwheel Analytics consolidates fragmented data so hotel teams can spot trends across channels and benchmark against other hotels.
 But BI is only the starting point.
 It’s descriptive and backward-looking.
 Helpful for learning, but limited for decision-making.

-2. Machine Learning & Prescriptive Analytics: What Will Likely Happen
+Machine Learning & Predictive Analytics: What Will Likely Happen

-Enter the realm of machine learning and prescriptive analytics.
+Enter the realm of machine learning and predictive analytics.
 These tools are all about identifying patterns to forecast what’s likely to happen next.

 In hospitality, that might look like: